prajjwal531/AMAZON-AWS/Readme.md

                       that this LoadBalancer will use to listen and redirect.
 Instance-name should be listed in this section in-order to register it with load balancer. if listenr is listening to https port, we need to specify SSLCertificateId as well in data.yml.

-<h2>Run Aws.py</h2>: We need to make sure that data.yml and aws.py are in same folder when aws.py is executed.
+<h2>Run Aws.py:</h2> We need to make sure that data.yml and aws.py are in same folder when aws.py is executed.
 Once run it will create new ec2 instances, attach security groups to it and creates a load balancer.

 <h1>Working flow</h1>

+Load Balancer is consumer facing and redirects incoming traffic.
+It takes traffic on both secure and non secure port and transmit it to non secure port to ec2 instances.
+Same was achieved by defining this topology in listeners.
+  LB        EC2
+  8080 ===> 8080
+  443 ====> 8080